aldebaran/qibuild/doc/source/guide/cmake/writing_a_config_cmake.rst

-Finding libraires with different names
+Finding libraries with different names
 --------------------------------------